AntonioRedondo/ImageFeatureDetector/README.md

 <img align="center" src="https://github.com/AntonioRedondo/ImageFeatureDetector/raw/master/readmeImages/barSurf.png" />

-Finally, all four detectors can be compared at the same time with the _Do4!_ option.
+All four detectors can be compared at the same time with the _Do4!_ option.
 A new window will pop up showing four images with a different detector applied to each picture.
 The parameter values of every detector are those ones set on each detector parameters bar.

 <img align="center" src="https://github.com/AntonioRedondo/ImageFeatureDetector/raw/master/readmeImages/do4.png" />

 The time shown only represents the time taken to purely calculate the features on an image which has already been prepared to be analised.
 That is it, it does not take into account the extra time needed to transform the images from 8U3C/8U4C (colour) to 8U1C (black and white, the detector's input requires an image on this format) and the time taken to paint the red circles showing the detected features.
-Though my guess is that it is a neglectable amount of time.
+My guess™ is that it is a neglectable amount of time.

 ## Compiling the project

 IFD is a simple C++ project.
 It only has 9 `cpp` classes, 8 `h` headers and 12 `ui` Qt GUI files.
-Once you have the dependencies solved to compile the code is a matter of seconds.
+Once you have the dependencies solved compiling the code is a matter of seconds.

 To configure the project building and binary linking IFD makes use of CMake.
 Thanks to this IFD can be built on Linux, OS X and Windows.
 The screenshots shown here have been taken from a computer running Linux with KDE 5.

 #### Resolving dependencies

 IFD only makes use of two external libraries: Qt framework (v5+) and OpenCV (v3+).
-There are other direct but minor dependencies, like the compiler and the C++ Standard Library, but they are solved as long as you solve Qt and OpenCV dependencies because they (and almost every single C++ project) also depend on them.
-So once the first two libraries are fulfiled you do not have to worry about extra dependencies.
+There are other direct but minor dependencies, like the compiler and the C++ Standard Library, but they are solved as long as you solve Qt and OpenCV dependencies because they (and every single C++ project) also depend on them.
+Once the first two libraries are fulfiled you do not have to worry about extra dependencies.

 - [Installing Qt](http://doc.qt.io/qt-5/linux.html): on Linux and Debian-based distributions you don't need to compile Qt.
-The easiest and fastest way to install Qt is with `apt-get` (details on the above link).
+The easiest and fastest way to install Qt is with `apt-get` (details on the link).
 - [Installing OpenCV](http://opencv.org/quickstart.html): due to some OpenCV copyrighted code, the modules containing SIFT and SURF detectors aren't available on Debian repositories like the rest of [OpenCV modules](https://packages.debian.org/search?keywords=opencv).
 This means you will have to compile OpenCV libraries by yourself.
 By and large you will need to download the main [OpenCV modules](https://github.com/Itseez/opencv) plus the [OpenCV contrib](https://github.com/Itseez/opencv_contrib) ones (the code containing SIFT and SURF detectors), and when you are about to compile the main OpenCV modules set the `OPENCV_EXTRA_MODULES_PATH` CMake variable to `<opencv_contrib>/modules`.
 Better explained [here](https://github.com/Itseez/opencv_contrib).

-On Linux machines, once you have these two dependencies solved, from the command shell just run:
+On Unix machines, once you have these two dependencies solved, from the command shell just run:

 ```
 $ cd <imagefeaturedetector_root_folder>